Tag Archives: Greg Laurie

 Today’s devotional is an excerpt from Every Day with Jesus by Greg Laurie, 2013

-Greg Laurie – Be of Good Courage
+Greg Laurie – Homing Instinct

 greglaurie